-To build and verify our parametric model of our DevCOP method, we have adapted and refined a nine-step modeling methodology to create a parametric modeling process for software engineering [13], as described in Section 2.2.
-The first step in the process is to define the goal of the parametric model.
 The goal of the model is to provide an estimate of defect density based on V&V certificates and the coefficient weights.
 We anticipate that a model would need to be developed for each programming language we would study.
 Our current work involves the Java (object-oriented) and Haskell (functional) languages.

-The second step of the parametric modeling process is to analyze existing literature to determine categories of V&V techniques and empirical findings on the defect removal efficacy of each V&V practice.
+The second step is to analyze existing literature to determine categories of V&V techniques and empirical findings on the defect removal efficacy of each V&V practice.
 Balci categorized V&V techniques with some regard to their general effectiveness as to finding defects in a system [1].
 For the purposes of our scale, we began with Balci's categorization of the V&V techniques:

-- Manual includes all manual checking, such as pair programming [17] and code inspections [5]; - Static includes automatic checking of code before run-time, such as syntax and static analysis; - Dynamic includes all automatic checking that takes place during execution, such as black-box testing; - Formal includes all strictly mathematical forms of checking, such as lambda calculus and formal proofs [16].
+- Manual includes all manual checking, such as pair programming [15] and code inspections [5]; - Static includes automatic checking of code before runtime, such as syntax and static analysis; - Dynamic includes all automatic checking that takes place during execution, such as all forms of black-box testing; - Symbolic includes all model-based checking, such as path analysis; - Constraint includes all defined assertions and constraints programmed into the code base [14]; - Formal includes all strictly mathematical forms of checking, such as lambda calculus and formal proofs [14].

 Assigning proper relative significance to certificates to place them on a single scale of relative effectiveness is a significant challenge in our research.
 Each of these V&V categories provides different evidence as to how reliable a system is [1].
 For example, static V&V techniques can provide information as to whether the structure of the code is correct, while manual V&V techniques can provide information about both the structure of the code and if the code is providing the functionality requested by the customer(s).
 We will perform a causal analysis with our industry partners on our initial data to help build our V&V rubric.
-The causal analysis will provide us with more information about the efficacy of certain techniques under particular circumstances.
+The causal analysis will provide us with more information about the efficacy of certain V&V techniques under particular circumstances.

 We must also determine the proper granularity for the model.
 Code certificates could potentially be associated with modules, classes, functions, or individual lines of code.
 Each level of granularity offers potentially different information about the defect density of the system, and also different challenges in gathering data.
 Currently, we are analyzing certificates at the function level and are involved in on-going analysis with our industry partners on this decision.
+We are working with industry partners to gather expert opinion and our initial data sets.
+Developers on a small Java team using Eclipse are recording their V&V efforts using the DevCOP plugin (described in Section 6) as the project progresses.
+During defect removal and bug fixes, the team will also record these efforts as a different type of certificate.
+Proceeding through steps 6-9 of the parametric modeling methodology will require a significant number of projects for each language we work with.